In 1967, Carleton Place, Ontario, worked its charms on a young country singer.

-A group of guys who met while working at Ottawa’s Wellington Gastropub took over a one-time car dealership and opened Stalwart Brewing Company in 2015.
+For instance, a group of guys who met while working at Ottawa’s Wellington Gastropub took over a one-time car dealership and opened Stalwart Brewing Company in 2015.
 The next year, chef Ian Carswell launched his destination restaurant, Black Tartan Kitchen, a few blocks away.
 The year after that, Rohit Gupta opened Braumeister Brewing Company at the opposite end of downtown.
-And around the same time, a partnership including Ottawa restaurateur Rod Scribner, as well as Almonte wedding venue owners Janice Mathers and Joel Schramek, bought a Victorian building on CP’s main drag, poured a whack of money into it and created the opulent Grand Hotel.
+And around the same time, a partnership restored the old Mississippi Hotel building as the Grand Hotel.

 Today, Carleton Place, Ontario, is a wonderful mix of trendy new places and old favourites.
 It feels like a real community, not a town designed for tourists.